verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 1. It's easy to convert normal Rust code to a stackless corotuine using using async/await as keywords (it can even be done using a macro).
+2. No need for context switching and saving/restoring CPU state
+3. No need to handle dynamic stack allocation
-2. It uses memory very efficiently
+4. It uses memory very efficiently

 The second point is in contrast to `Futures 1.0` (well, both are efficient in practice but thats beside the point).
 Generators are implemented as state